GautamVG/iot_mini_project/README.md

 ## Front-end

-The following end-points are defined

--   `/`: The home page showing available parking slots, parking fee, a button to open the `/checkin` page and a button to open the `/checkout` page.
+-   `/`: The home page showing available parking slots and parking fee.
+This is for use of the customers
--   `/checkin`: Claim any free parking spot and assign a 4-digit code to that spot.
-Display the parking spot and the code to user.
--   `/checkout`: Prompt the user for a 4-digit code.
-Get the parking spot assigned to the code, calculate its fee, display the fee and ask for payment.
-After payment, free up the spot.
--   `/admin`: Serve the admin dashboard
+-   `/admin`: The admin dashboard.
+Shows all parking slots, with parking tickets.
+Shows a list of parking receipts, graphs, visualizations, etc.

 ## Back-end

 -   `/api`:
     -   `/spots`:
         -   `/list`: Returns a list of `Spot` objects
-    -   `/checkin`: If spot free, returns a `ParkingTicket` object, otherwise throws an http error
-    -   `/checkout?code=PARKING_CODE`: If code valid, returns a `ParkingReceipt` object, otherwise throws an http error
+    -   `/tickets`:
+        -   `/list`: Returns a list of `ParkingTicket` objects
+    -   `/receipts`:
+        -   `/list`: Returns a list of `ParkingReceipt` objects

 ```
 interface Spot {